CodeAnt AI Coverage Upload Action

 Setup

 First, ensure your test suite generates a coverage report.
-Here are examples for common languages: Python (pytest)2.
+Here are examples for common languages: Python (pytest)3.
 Add Secrets

-Add your CodeAnt AI access token to your repository secrets:- Go to your repository Settings
+Store your CodeAnt token as a repository secret:- Go to your repository Settings

 - Navigate to Secrets and variables → Actions